SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 1. What Unix tool might you use to parse out the individual column values, say, to identify the region and provider values, from the text output in [Parsing the output](#parsing-the-output)?

 1. Looking at the `jq` filter we used to get the number of datacenters (`.datacenters|length`), what happens when you use the filter `.datacenters[]|length`, and can you figure out what that result is, and why it's given?

+1. How might you explore JSON data sets further, and in a more interactive way?
+There are two main options: [jq play](https://jqplay.org/) which is web-based, and [ijq](https://sr.ht/~gpanders/ijq/) ("interactive jq") which is a terminal UI.
+For an example of "jq play", here's a shared snippet showing the execution of the filter for [listing the locations of the CF datacenters](#listing-the-locations-of-the-cf-datacenters): <https://jqplay.org/s/14QVt1q2o09>.
+For more on "interactive jq" you may wish to read [Exploring JSON with interactive jq](https://qmacro.org/blog/posts/2022/05/21/exploring-json-with-interactive-jq/).